wenkeyang/coppersmith/USERGUIDE.markdown

 -------

-This is an example of using Coppersmith with a publicly available data set in order to demonstrate it's functionality and make the objectives of the project clearer.
+This is an example of using Coppersmith with a publicly available data set in order to demonstrate its functionality and make the objectives of the project clearer.
 There is a lot more that can be done in Coppersmith but this is intended as a quick "Hello Feature" job.

 ### Setup